imixs/open-bpmn-eclipse-integration/README.md

 The server/editor part consists of a set of [Eclipse](https://www.eclipse.org/ide/) plugins that have to be imported into your Eclipse IDE workspace.
 Open an Eclipse instance and workspace of your choice then open the import menu (`File -> Import...`).
 Choose `Maven -> Existing Maven Projects` and click `Next >`.
-Select the parent directory of this README as `Root Directory`.
+Select the '/server/' directory as the `Root Directory`.
 Make sure that all projects are selected and click finish.

 To resolve all compilation errors you have to set the correct target platform.
 Got to the preferences (`Window -> Preferences`) and navigate to the target platform options (`Plug-in Development -> Target Platform`)-